neumino/neumino.github.io/movies.md

-### Armstrong
+### Good Boys
-*Released on 2019-07-12, vote average 9*
+*Released on 2019-07-18, vote average 1*

-Dramatic, moving and deeply human, ARMSTRONG offers the definitive life story of Neil Armstrong: from his childhood in Ohio to his first steps on the Moon, and beyond.
+A group of young boys on the cusp of becoming teenagers embark on an epic quest in the San Fernando Valley to fix their broken toy before their parents get home.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zWUnra-Hwcg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/rF1F9dIbNqM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>